-Long Day Care Rates (7:30am to 6.00pm) \$110.00 per day
+Long Day Care Rates (8:00am to 5:30pm) \$110 p per day

-Occasional Care \$15.00 per hour
+Before School Care (8:00am - 8:30am) \$15 pe er hour

-After School Care (3:30 - 6:00) \$25.00 flat rate flat rate
+After School Care (3:30pm - 5:30pm) \$25 fl at rate

 Preschool Rates (8.00-3.30) Full Day

-Grenfell Pre School \$30.00
+Grenfell Pre School \$30

-Grenfell Equity Children \$5.00
+Grenfell Equity Children \$5

 Weddin Mobile Pre School (

-Weddin Mobile Pre School \$30.00
+Weddin Mobile Pre School \$30

-Weddin Mobile Equity \$5.00
+Weddin Mobile Equity \$5

-- An equity child is one who: - is at least 3 years old on or before 31 July and from a disadvantaged background (i.e. from a family holding a low-income Health Care Card and/or is Aboriginal) - Occasional Care is a one-off booking - Payment of fees books your child's position and ensures a placement.
+- An equity child is one who: - o is at least 3 years old on or before 31 July and from a disadvantaged background (i.e. from a family holding a low-income Health Care Card and/or is Aboriginal) - Occasional Care is a one-off booking. - Payment of fees books your child's position and ensures a placement.
 Fees falling into arrears are at risk of the position being lost. - Parents are able to access Child Care Subsidy through the Department of Human Services to assist with fees.
-The percentage the government will subsidise fees will be dependent upon income and hours of work/activity.

-- Long Day Care fees are payable for permanent positions for the 50 weeks of the year that the Centre is open including during school holidays and when your child is absent due to illness, family holidays or other circumstances. - Preschool Funded places are available for preschool aged children from 8.00-3.30pm.
+The percentage the government will subsidise fees will be dependent upon income and hours of work/activity. - Long Day Care fees are payable for permanent positions for the 50 weeks of the year that the Centre is open including during school holidays and when your child is absent due to illness, family holidays or other circumstances. - Preschool Funded places are available for preschool aged children from 8.00-3.30pm.
 Each Monday families will be issued with an account.
-The cost of the service will be \$30- \$45 per day; however, as we are a Registered Care provider you will be eligible to claim Child Care Subsidy for Registered Care.
+The cost of the service will be \$45-\$30 per day; however, as we are a Registered Care provider you will be eligible to claim Child Care Subsidy for Registered Care.